Electric Vehicle Tax Credit 2024: A Complete Guide

 While individual consumers cannot directly claim the EV tax credit when leasing an electric vehicle, the dealer may pass down potential savings.
 Leased cars are considered commercial vehicles owned by the businesses that purchase them, such as dealerships and leasing agencies.
 These businesses can qualify for a different type of tax credit, known as the commercial vehicle tax credit.

 The commercial vehicle tax credit is more flexible than the individual EV tax credit, enabling businesses to qualify for incentives on a broader range of eligible electric vehicles, including those not made in the U.S. Dealerships, though receiving the tax credit, can lower leasing costs for the lessee by the credited amount.
-Additionally, automakers are adjusting their supply chains to ensure buyers continue to be eligible for the new clean vehicle credit, partnering with allies and bringing jobs and investment back to the United States.

 Note that dealerships aren’t obligated to discount leases, so negotiating may be necessary to realize potential savings.
 Also, it’s crucial to assess the transparency of any lease claiming to pass down savings and thoroughly research leasing options before deciding.